yueyang0115/docker-deploy/README.md

 # docker-deploy
 This project build a Docker container from scratch.
 It pushes the image to Amazon Elastic Container Registry(ECR) and Docker Hub.
-And deployes it to Amazon Elastic Container Container Service(ECS).
+And deploys it to Amazon Elastic Container Container Service(ECS).

 ## Reference
 Source code: [noahgift/container-from-scratch-python](https://github.com/noahgift/container-from-scratch-python).